Key Takeaways

 - Software engineering and IT

-With proper planning and organization, remote foreign hires can thrive in a great variety of roles in your business.
+With proper planning and organization, remote foreign hires can thrive in a variety of roles in your business.

 Should You Hire Offshore or Nearshore Remote Workers?